Skip to main content

 • If a column contains a lookup column with elements, users edit a value from a control in the cell.
 See Select a value in a column.

 • Users can change the grouping of a grid by dragging a column header to a group box.
-To enable this feature, see Grouping in a grid.
+To enable this feature, see Allow grouping in a grid.

 Rows in a grid